sdpeters/ceph-rwl/doc/radosgw/federated-config.rst

 The primary purpose of maintaining a secondary zone within a region is to serve as a backup.
 If the master zone goes down, you will have a backup copy of your data in the secondary zone.
-This means that you have a secondary zone that clients do not use.
+This means that you have a secondary zone that clients do not write to.
 It merely copies data from the master zone, and is otherwise idle.

 To maintain consistency, all write operations **MUST** go to the master zone of the region.
 If your geographic proximity to a secondary zone provides more